aplsimple/doctest/README.md

  - the doctesting can be performed in safe/unsafe interpreter
  - the outputs modes are verbose, short or silent
  - only 'silent' output mode means 'hide OK, show FAILED if any'
+ - large doctests can be sourced from files

 # How to do this?